 Future plans...?

-As I am still learning new techniques all the time I would love to branch into automotive photography so this definitely on the list for 2025...
+As I am still learning new techniques all the time I would love to branch into automotive or dog photography so this definitely on the list for 2026...
 I always love progressing my knowledge, learning new techniques and squeezing out every single bit of creativity with what I have got!!

 With me wanting to get closer to the action I decided to invest in a Telephoto zoom.
 I had always wanted a zoom lends that would allow me to capture motorsport and wildlife.
 This has allowed me to do just that!!